Being a millionaire doesn’t mean what it once did.

 Taxation is inevitable, but there are a lot of ways to shield your savings from an over-zealous Inland Revenue.

 Make the most of your £20,000 annual ISA allowance, and make sure your spouse uses their full allowance as well.
+Some have even managed to become an ISA millionaire by investing their allowance each year.

 You can also gift up to £325,000 to friends and family members tax-free, although they will be liable to pay tax on these gifts if you pass away within seven years of the payments.